gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 It also makes it so `http` traffic is redirected to `https`.
 That is the second `server` section in the above `.conf` file (with the `listen 80` part).

+Certbot will automatically renew the certificates before they expire.

 ## Test It Works With Https

 That's it, you should now be able to use `https`!
 To test, type `https://umami.my-domain.com` into your browser, and you should be able to get to the same login screen that we got to previously.

 ## CloudFlare Adjustments

 My Cloudflare account defaulted to the SSL/TLS encryption mode set to "Flexible".
 As soon as I ran the Let's Encrypt step above, I couldn't get access to Umami through `https` due to a "Too many redirects" error.
-To fix this, I can to go to the Cloudflare dashboard, click on `SSL/TLS` -> `Overview` and change the Encryption mode from "Flexible" to "Full (strict)".
+To fix this, I had to go to the Cloudflare dashboard, click on `SSL/TLS` -> `Overview` and change the Encryption mode from "Flexible" to "Full (strict)" as shown in {{% ref "fig-change-ssl-settings-in-cloudflare-from-flexible-to-full-strict" %}}.

-{{% figure src="change-ssl-settings-in-cloudflare-from-flexible-to-full-strict.png" width="900px" %}}
+{{% figure ref="fig-change-ssl-settings-in-cloudflare-from-flexible-to-full-strict" src="change-ssl-settings-in-cloudflare-from-flexible-to-full-strict.png" width="900px" caption="Screenshot of me changing the SSL settings in CloudFlar from Flexible to Full (strict) so that https will work without getting the \"too many redirects\" error." %}}

 This might be very Cloudflare specific -- if you are using another DNS provider you might not have to change any setting similar to this.